11ty/11ty-website/src/docs/dates.md

   This is a [**Common Pitfall**](/docs/pitfalls/).
 {%- endcallout %}

 Be careful relying on the default `date` associated with a piece of content.
 By default Eleventy uses file creation dates, which works fine if you run Eleventy locally but may reset in some conditions if you run Eleventy on a Continuous Integration server.
 Work around this by using explicit date assignments, either in your front matter or your content’s file name.
-[Read more at Content Dates](/docs/dates/).
+Read more at [_Setting a Content Date in Front Matter_](#setting-a-content-date-in-front-matter).

 {% callout "info", "md" -%}
   {% addedin "1.0.1" %} The new `date: "git Last Modified"` feature will resolve this issue!
 Source control dates are available and will be consistent on most Continuous Integration servers.
+Read more at [_Setting a Content Date in Front Matter_](#setting-a-content-date-in-front-matter).
 {%- endcallout %}